IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 .. note:: Supported exporters (export formats) are ``ddi``, ``oai_ddi``, ``dcterms``, ``oai_dc``, ``schema.org`` , ``OAI_ORE`` , ``Datacite``, ``oai_datacite`` and ``dataverse_json``.
 Descriptive names can be found under :ref:`metadata-export-formats` in the User Guide.

+.. note:: Additional exporters can be enabled, as described under :ref:`external-exporters` in the Installation Guide.
+To discover the machine-readable name of each exporter (e.g. ``ddi``), check :ref:`inventory-of-external-exporters` or ``getFormatName`` in the exporter's source code.

 Schema.org JSON-LD
 ^^^^^^^^^^^^^^^^^^

-Please note that the ``schema.org`` format has changed in backwards-incompatible ways after Dataverse Software version 4.9.4:
+Please note that the ``schema.org`` format has changed in backwards-incompatible ways after Dataverse 4.9.4:

 - "description" was a single string and now it is an array of strings.
 - "citation" was an array of strings and now it is an array of objects.

 Both forms are valid according to Google's Structured Data Testing Tool at https://search.google.com/structured-data/testing-tool .
-(This tool will report "The property affiliation is not recognized by Google for an object of type Thing" and this known issue is being tracked at https://github.com/IQSS/dataverse/issues/5029 .)
 Schema.org JSON-LD is an evolving standard that permits a great deal of flexibility.
 For example, https://schema.org/docs/gs.html#schemaorg_expected indicates that even when objects are expected, it's ok to just use text.
 As with all metadata export formats, we will try to keep the Schema.org JSON-LD format your Dataverse installation emits backward-compatible to made integrations more stable, despite the flexibility that's afforded by the standard.

+The standard has further evolved into a format called Croissant.
+For details, see :ref:`schema.org-head` in the Admin Guide.

 List Files in a Dataset
 ~~~~~~~~~~~~~~~~~~~~~~~